zorab47/jargon/README.md

 ### Bio

-Anything you add to your repo's bio.txt file will show up on your profile page, as well as any articles you post.
+Anything you add to your repo's bio.txt file will show up on your profile page and any articles you post.
 We truncate at 250 characters.